iris-hep/iris-hep.github.io/pages/projects/osg-networking.md

 - "[John Thiltges](https://hcc.unl.edu/contact-us)"
 ---

-The [OSG Network Monitoring](https://osg-htc.org/networking/) team designs, deploys, and maintains an infrastructure for collecting and using network monitoring data coming from LHC, OSG, and other sites around the world.
+The [OSG Network Monitoring](https://osg-htc.org/networking/) team designs, deploys, and maintains an infrastructure for collecting and using network monitoring data coming from [LHC](https://home.cern/science/accelerators/large-hadron-collider), [OSG](https://osg-htc.org/), and other collaborations and sites around the world.

 ### Activities

 -   **Network Pipeline Development** Our team, using feedback from our operating experience, works to upgrade and evolve our network data pipeline to provide near real-time metrics for our analytics and visualization tools.
--   **Operating the Network Pipeline** We need to monitor and maintain our global network pipeline, starting from the data source (perfSONAR toolkits) to all data destinations.
+-   **Operating the Network Pipeline** We need to monitor and maintain our global network pipeline, starting from the data source ([perfSONAR toolkits](https://docs.perfsonar.net/#perfsonar-toolkit)) to all data destinations.
 The maintenance includes tuning and optimizing component settings to ensure quick, reliable access to the data.
 -   **Site and User Support** Using the network measurement data, site administrators and network users can identify potential network issues.
 Our team supports them in triaging the initial problem reports to either rule out a network issue, suggest next steps in the diagnosis, or sometimes identifying the root cause.
--   **perfSONAR Deployment**  Our network monitoring infrastructure critically depends upon deploying and properly configuring perfSONAR to make network measurements to and from each site.
+-   **perfSONAR Deployment**  Our network monitoring infrastructure critically depends upon deploying and properly configuring [perfSONAR](https://docs.perfsonar.net/) to make network measurements to and from each site.
 We advise users on best practices and help diagnose perfSONAR issues.
 -   **Documentation for Network Tools and Services** The team maintains [documentation](https://osg-htc.org/networking/) on the OSG website as well as additional documentation for our tools and services.
 -   **Community Engagement** Since OSG, and our WLCG partners, serve the broader research and education community, we work to attend relevant community meetings and present on our tools and services.
 -   **Training** To help train the next generation of network cyberinfrastructure specialists, we run a weekly meeting, bringing together undergraduates, graduate students, team members and project leaders to discuss our work, plans and effort.